krenova/MixedDistributionMixtureModels/README.md

 * https://github.com/krenova/MixedDistributionMixtureModels/issues/1

 To note that despite this, through simulations, the algorithm's parameters have always converged to the theoretical.
-Implying that the bug does not pose any inference issues.
+Implying that the bug should not pose any inference issues (however, use at your own risk!).
 Convergence is based on estimated parameter stabilization.